Healthedata1/Flask-PL/pages/discovery.md

-The Client Searches for User Facing Patient Lists from an EHR by Querying the *Group* Endpoint..
+The Client Searches for User Facing Patient Lists from an EHR by Querying the *Group* Endpoint...

 ### Step 1: choose Server Endpoint